pipelight/doc.pipelight/helpers/service/overview.md

 }
 ```

-::: info Opinionated dockerfile usage
+Consequences are that, by default,

-By default, the helper automatically seaks a file in `.docker/Dockerfile.<suffix>`.
-to build the image.
+the helper automatically seaks the file `.docker/Dockerfile.<suffix>` to build the image.

 It enforces images to be declared as dockerfiles in a uniq and tidy directory.

 It is then possible to make an idea on the deployment procedure just by having a glance at the `.docker` directory of your project.